Last updated on .

 Christine Falls

 If you prefer, you can walk a short section of the Comet Falls Trail to the upper tier of Christine Falls.
 After a slight elevation gain through the forest, you cross a bridge which takes you to the falls.
-The trail continues to one of the tallest waterfalls in the park, Comet Falls, and it’s really not worth the effort to walk only to Christine Falls.
+The trail continues to one of the tallest waterfalls in the park, Comet Falls.
+We had to skip the rest of the trail for time purposes.

 Comet Falls trail in Mount Rainier National Park, Washington